Spinach Artichoke Stuffed Sourdough Pretzels

 4. Repeat step 3 with the other end of the pretzel.

-5. Adjust the top of the pretzel with need.
+5. Adjust the top of the pretzel as needed.
 Sometimes it will pull too far to one side and will need to be moved slightly to create an even gap on both sides.

 6. Make sure that your two ends are stuck to the bottom of the pretzel so it won’t come undone while it is being boiled.